TensorFleet/docs/docs/tutorials/06_move_forward.md

 sidebar_label: "06: Move Forward"
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Tutorial 06: Move Forward

 ## Overview

-This tutorial demonstrates velocity-based movement control in OFFBOARD mode.
-You'll learn how to command the drone to move forward using timed velocity commands - a fundamental building block for autonomous navigation.
+This tutorial demonstrates the use of the velocity_local setpoint in OFFBOARD mode to move the drone in a single direction.
+This is very similar to [Offboard hover](05_offboard_hover.md) but the velocity will be non zero.

 ## Learning Objectives

-- Command forward velocity in OFFBOARD mode
+- Use velocity setpoints in OFFBOARD mode for moving in a single direction.
-- Understand time-based open-loop control
-- Calculate expected travel distance from velocity and time
+- Use position setpoints in OFFBOARD mode for moving to a specific location.
 - Stop movement by returning to zero velocity
-- Understand the limitations of open-loop control

 ## Key Concepts

-- **Velocity Control**: Commanding movement via velocity vectors
+- **velocity_local**: Commanding movement via velocity vectors in OFFBOARD mode
-- **Open-Loop Control**: Time-based movement without position feedback
+- **position_local**: Commanding movement to a local position in OFFBOARD mode
-- **Body vs World Frame**: Velocity reference frames
-- **Movement Phases**: Accelerate, cruise, decelerate, stop

 ## Prerequisites